loicdiridollou/bike-service-monitor/README.md

 Next steps are going to be about extension of this project to AWS to get data acquisition from station status.

-Upgrade python version of lambda function to 3.9
+Upgrade python version of lambda function to 3.9 for the bms-send-email